devops4mecode/mentor-microservice-app/README.md

-# Microservice The App repository
+# Mentor: Microservice The App repository

 A repository that demonstrate microservice project with monorepo